-NOTE: Both of these library databases have a Citation Tools button where you can get an MLA or APA formatted citation for your references - just make sure you copy the correct one that your instructor wants you to use.
+NOTE: All of these library databases have a Citation Tools or Cite button where you can get APA (or MLA) formatted citation for your references - just make sure you copy the correct one that your instructor wants you to use.

 Narrowing down a topic about disease:

 Let's say you were researching "obesity".
 Because "obesity" is such a big topic, you may want to narrow it down by searching in ProQuest.
 Maybe you'll find articles about specific aspects, so you can add something to your paper or post about them.